Blog

 Source: https://docs.baseline-protocol.org/

 Under the hood, Radish34 uses Ethereum Mainnet as a public always-on blockchain network.
+The Baseline Protocol standard consists of three specifications—CORE, API, and CCSM—that collectively define the requirements for a compliant Baseline Protocol Implementation (BPI).
+Full details and source code are available for review, providing transparency and accessibility for developers.
 All the parties use GraphQL APIs and MongoDB as their own “ERP” while Whisper is used for peer-to-peer communication.
 Zokrates is used for the generation of the Zero-knowledge circuits and proofs.
 As every participant will have a specific set of technologies, different technologies can be used to achieve the same results.
+Reusable components are available, and developing reusable components is essential for enterprises to ultimately deploy the protocol in their own offerings.

 Source: https://docs.baseline-protocol.org/